kmerkelbach/llm-request-tone/README.md

 ```
 This creates evaluation tables.

-_Note that reports generation is currently in an unfinished state._

 ## Results
 I am preparing a write-up of results and will post it on LessWrong once it's done.
 Watch this space for the link.